JamesRobertSutcliffe/frontend-portfolio/Project notes.md

 Work section
 ---------

-add links to both repo and live site.
+change design - tree style - buttons and info on left - image on right // swap going down add links to both repo and live site.
 Ensure read mes are up to date.
 Target blank

 other